ruby2js/ruby2js/docs/src/_examples/react/simple.md

 The one notable difference is the `%x()` notation.
 Because (X)HTML notation is not valid Ruby syntax, it needs to be wrapped.

-The expression inside the `%x()` notation is JSX-like, but there are notable differences.
-Any expressions inside curly braces evaluated as Ruby using the same filters and options as the rest of the code, so feel free to substitute `self` for `this` in the example above.
-The elements are executed as statements rather than evaluated as expressions.
-Taken together, that means that you can code true `if`, `elsif`, 'else', and `end` statements instead of nesting `?` and `:' operators.
+The expression inside the `%x()` notation is *JSX-like*, but there are notable differences.
+Any expressions inside curly braces will be evaluated as Ruby using the same filters and options as the rest of the code, so feel free to substitute `self` for `this` in the example above.
+Also HTML elements are executed as statements rather than evaluated as expressions.
+Taken together, that means that you can code true `if`, `elsif`, `else`, and `end` statements instead of nesting `?` and `:` operators.
 Or use `case` statements.
 And proper loops instead of `map` methods.
 All the while not having to worry about limiting expressions to a single value.

+Try adding `<h1>Hello Message</h1>` to the above example.
+Look at how the generated JavaScript changes as a result.